ajubdeen/thopper/replit.md

-# Time Hopper - Web Terminal Game
+# Anachron - Web Terminal Game

 ## Overview

-Time Hopper is a time-travel survival text adventure game presented through a web-based terminal emulator.
+Anachron is a time-travel survival text adventure game presented through a web-based terminal emulator.
 The application wraps a Python-based interactive fiction game in a React frontend, connecting them via WebSocket PTY sessions.
 Players travel through historical eras with modern items, building fulfillment until they choose to stay in a time period.

 The web interface is a **faithful terminal wrapper** - the Python game runs unchanged and displays its exact text-based UI through xterm.js.
 All game logic, narrative generation, and state management lives in Python.